 Leslie Rogne Schumacher, Ph.D., FRSA

-Leslie Rogne Schumacher is the David H. Burton Fellow and a Visiting Assistant Professor in the Department of History at SJU.
-His expertise is in European and Middle Eastern history, with a particular emphasis on the history of Britain and the world.
-Dr. Schumacher's work centers on Britain's role in the "Eastern Question," a term that refers to the events, dynamics, and concerns related to Europe's role in the decline (perceived or actual) of the Ottoman Empire from the 18th century until the foundation of Turkey in 1923.
-Other interests of his include: Mediterranean history; Orientalism and the Orientalist critique; the structure of British foreign and imperial policy; the role of the press in international affairs; confidentiality and state secrecy laws; the past, present, and future of the European Union; and the ongoing Afro-Eurasian refugee crisis.
+Leslie Rogne Schumacher is the David H. Burton Fellow and a Visiting Assistant Professor in the Department of History at SJU, where he teaches modern European and Middle Eastern history.
+Dr. Schumacher's work is on the history of European imperialism in the Mediterranean and the Middle East, with a particular interest in the "Eastern Question" -- a term that refers to the events, dynamics, and concerns related to Europe's role in the perceived decline of the Ottoman Empire from the 18th century until the foundation of Turkey in 1923.
+Other interests of his include: Mediterranean transnational history; migration and refugee studies; Orientalism and the Orientalist critique; the principles and structure of foreign, imperial, and military policymaking; and the role of the Western media in international affairs.

-Outside SJU, Dr. Schumacher serves as Vice-Chair and Director of Communications & Social Media for The British Scholar Society, whose journal Britain and the World, its book series from Palgrave Macmillan, and its popular annual conference are leading venues for work on the history of Britain's global interactions from 1600 to the present.
-He also sits on the editorial board of the Marmara Journal of European Studies, as well as the review boards of Britain and the World, Victorian Network, Diplomacy & Statecraft, and Studia Historyczne.
+Outside SJU, Dr. Schumacher serves on the Board of Directors of Britain and the World, whose journal, its book series, and its popular annual conference are leading venues for work on the history of Britain's global interactions from 1600 to the present.
+He also sits on the editorial board of the Marmara Journal of European Studies, as well as the review boards of Britain and the World, the Journal of Tourism History, Victorian Network, Diplomacy & Statecraft, and Studia Historyczne.
 He has published research on the Eastern Question and "Europe" (as place and idea) in the early-mid 19th century, Britain's 1815-1864 Ionian protectorate, and Britain and the Armenian massacres of the late 19th century.
 In May 2017, Dr. Schumacher was elected a Fellow of the Royal Society of Arts.

 - Ph.D., History, University of Minnesota, 2012